thechampagne/awesome-windows/README.md

 ### Productivity

+-[Cold Turkey](https://getcoldturkey.com) - The only blocker for distracting websites that actually works. (even doesn't let you uninstall it when blocking is active).
 - [Chocolatey](https://chocolatey.org/) - A package manager for Windows.
 - [Ditto](http://ditto-cp.sourceforge.net/) - Clipboard manager.
 - [Everything](http://www.voidtools.com/) - The fastest file/folder search tool by name.